Deron Shields: Kicker Rock Eric Rock: Hikers at South Plaza

 S/C Nemo III

-The S/C Nemo III is a 75-foot luxury motor sailing catamaran.
+The S/C Nemo III is a 75-foot deluxe motor sailing catamaran.
 The vessel accommodates up to 16 guests in eight cabins of varying configurations, though we cap our trip at approximately 14 guests for a more comfortable and intimate nature adventure.
 All cabins are air conditioned and have en suite bathrooms with hot and cold water, plus storage space for personal items.
 Public spaces include lounge areas inside and out, a dining salon and small bar, and a sundeck with Jacuzzi, banquette seating and lounge chairs.
-The boat’s hospitable crew attends to guests’ every need, including three meals a day plus snacks to energize a daily round of active pursuits.
+The boat’s crew attends to guests’ every need, including three meals a day plus snacks to energize a daily round of active pursuits.
 Although this sailing vessel is smaller and more simple than our larger motor yachts, Nat Hab has chosen it for our hiking and kayaking trip because of its classic, sporty style and nimble nature, which perfectly complement the focus of this active adventure.

 Cabins 1 and 2 have two twin beds and are approximately 65 square feet.
 Located on the main deck.